好一陣子沒有在玩 Raspberry Pi 了,由於網友詢問這類問題剛好手上有GPS模組所以找了空檔寫了這篇希望能有所幫助。

 1. Python

-在寫程式的前置動作必須先安裝 python 的 serial 函式庫,執行下列指令:
+在寫程式的前置動作必須先安裝 python 的 serial 函式庫,執行下列指令:sudo apt-get install python-serial

 import serial